ianakoto/Dog-breed-Classifier/README.md

 ### Machine Learning Model

-A Vgg16 and Resnet50 Pretained model was used for building the model test accuracy was 86% on dog breed image data
+A Vgg16  Pretained model was used for building the model test accuracy was 86% on dog breed image data
 ```
 download and open the report.hml to get all codes and procedures for building the model